adititan/adititan.github.io/_pages/about.md

 Recent News
 ---
 - **01/07/2023:** Moved to Chicago.
-I am officially a big city girl now.
+There was no better decision ever taken.
 - **13/05/2023:** Graduated with a Masters.
 A little too late, a little too early.
 - **31/12/2023:** Lost 22 pounds, but only got 900 back.
 I finally understand what this body positivity is all about.
 - **15/08/2022:** Rented an apartment of my own.
 Never felt more adult in life.